jbratcher/canvas-particles-js/readme.md

 #### To add to an existing project

-Copy just the JS file(s) for the animation(s) you want and place it in your project directory.
+Copy just the JS file for the animation you want and place it in your project directory.
+Add a link to the js file from your html file.
+Add a canvas element to your html file where you would like the animation to display.

 The CSS file remove padding and margin from the body and a background radial gradient which is optional but gives a nice aesthetic